 3. When information is passed within multiple sources, the final information is distorted as the receivers of the message are not able to retain everything that was conveyed.
 This can cause communication barriers.

 Organisational barriers: Organisational barriers are those barriers that are caused due to the structure, rules and regulations present in the organisation.
-The various types of barriers that can be encountered due to superior subordinate relationships where free flow of communication is not possible.
+The various types of barriers that can be encountered due to superior subordinate relationships where the free flow of communication is not possible.

 Sometimes the complexity of organisational structure and multiple managers make it difficult to convey information properly, and the information gets distorted leading to miscommunication.